gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 This specification of DTLS over SCTP has the following changes compared to the DTLS over SCTP that defined in {{RFC6083}}.

- * Defines a mechannism to fragment user message across multiple DTLS records in secure way.
+ * Defines a mechanism to fragment user message across multiple DTLS records in secure way.

- * Defines a SCTP paremters to negotiate support of DTLS over SCTP.
+ * Defines a SCTP parameters to negotiate support of DTLS over SCTP.

- * Clarifies that DTLS handshake needs to occurr immediately after SCTP handshake when this specification is supported.
+ * Clarifies that DTLS handshake needs to occur immediately after SCTP handshake when this specification is supported.

  * Requires that the usage of SCTP-AUTH {{RFC4895}} uses SHA-256 and